3 Myths Every Claims Director Should Know

 It is best to have adjusters handle only additional insured claims.

-A most interesting article, especially “Myth 3,” the myth that an AI adjuster is nothing other than a clerk buried in paper who pays bills.
+A most interesting article, especially “Myth 3,” is the myth that an AI adjuster is nothing other than a clerk buried in the paper who pays bills.

 As the article points out, an effective AI adjuster should be making sure the developer and the developer’s counsel are jointly doing everything they can to make sure the matter is litigated efficiently.
 In addition, the AI adjuster should be able to audit bills.